 Turquoise is fairly easy to cut and polish following classic procedures.
 It gets a little more challenging when inclusions of different minerals and textures are involved.
 Try not to work over the pyrite and quartz crystals, unless they are completely integrated in the rough.
 Let them be the stars of your gemstones.

-This story about turquoise color appeared in Rock & Gem magazine.
+This story about turquoise color inclusions was written for Rock & Gem magazine.
 Click here to subscribe.
-Story by Helen Seras-Herman.
+Story by Helen Serras-Herman.